etwodev/ramchi/README.md

 # ramchi

-`ramchi` is an extension to the [go-chi](https://github.com/go-chi/chi) HTTP router designed for rapid and modular development of REST APIs. `ramchi` emphasizes developer experience.
+`ramchi` is an extension to the [go-chi](https://github.com/go-chi/chi) HTTP router designed for rapid and modular development of REST APIs.

 ## Features